shadowbq/robust-atd/README.md

 Robust ATD CLI tools
 ================

-"Robust" is a set of tools to leverage the HTTPS REST API of the [Intel Security Advanced Threat Detection](http://www.mcafee.com/us/products/advanced-threat-defense.aspx) 3.x appliance.
+"Robust" is a set of tools to leverage the HTTPS REST API of the [McAfee Advanced Threat Detection](http://www.mcafee.com/us/products/advanced-threat-defense.aspx) 3.x appliance.

 ## Important

-This is *not a supported or official application of Intel Security*.
+This is *not a supported or official application of McAfee*.
 This work is based off of publicly available published documentation for integrating with the McAfee ATD REST API 3.x.

 Official API Documentation is available here. https://support.mcafee.com/ServicePortal/faces/knowledgecenter?q=api&v=&p=Advanced+Threat+Defense